joaoBatista04/RT-Electrical-Measurement/README.md

 The system was designed to be robust, low-cost, and adaptable, integrating IoT, digital signal processing, and spectral analysis.
 It features a web-based frontend, a backend server, and ESP-based firmware.

+This project was developed as part of the [Integrated Computer Project II](https://computacao-ufes.github.io/mostra/pic2_EC_20251.html) course at the Federal University of Espírito Santo (UFES)

 ## ✅ Features

 - Real-time electrical parameter monitoring (voltage, current, etc.)